HarshaAdiyar/Automation-of-PESU-Electives/README.md

           ___ Check Allotment

-As if now this application is static with respective to adding and removeing the electives and faculties we can try to impliment add and remove option dynamially.
+As if now this application is static with respect to adding and removeing the electives and faculties we can try to impliment add and remove option dynamially.